Skip to main content

 Setup

-Please follow the common Adyen instructions to get set up with IDEAL.
-Next, make sure to enable IDEAL as a payment method on your configured account.
+Please follow the common Adyen instructions to get set up with iDEAL.
+Next, make sure to enable iDEAL as a payment method on your configured account.

 Integration